-The proposed project area is 1,223 acres located in and around the Santa Cruz and West Branch of the Santa Cruz Rivers and tributaries.
+The proposed project area consists of 1,223 acres located in and around the Santa Cruz River, West Branch and tributaries.
 The project area is within the City of Tucson.
 The area is an irregular shape, and includes the river channel, terraces, and adjacent lands.
 The northern boundary is Congress Street.
-The southern boundary is the Los Reales Road alignment.
-The surrounding study environs are surrounded by residential zoning, but also include commercial, industrial, and pubic use zoning.
+The southern boundary is the Los Reales b.
+Lands Owned by Non-Federal Sponsor:

+Road alignment.
+The surrounding study environs are surrounded by residential zoning, but also include commercial, industrial, and public use zoning.
 Lands included in the delineated project area are not improved.